Use the links below to view to the list of required courses for each Humanities major.

 The English major (B.A.
 Degree) requires 48 hours as follows:

-Teacher Education Candidates should take EDU 224 and EDU 230 during their freshman year.
-EDU 232 should be taken during the sophomore year.
+Candidates should take EDU 224 and EDU 230 during their freshman year.
+EDU 232 and EDU 300should be taken during the sophomore year.
 These classes are prerequisites for all other education courses.
-All candidates must pass, or exempt, Praxis I reading, writing, and mathematics tests and apply for and be admitted to the Teacher Education Program in order to take 300- and 400-level education courses.
-Additional courses required for the secondary education concentration are EDU 300, EDU 342, EDU 382, EDU 455, EDU 480, EDU 483, and PHE 210.
+All candidates must pass, or exempt, PRAXIS I reading, writing, and mathematics tests and apply for and be admitted to the Teacher Education Program in order to take 300- and 400-level education courses.
+Additional courses required for the secondary education concentration are EDU 300, EDU 342, EDU 382, EDU 455, EDU 480, and EDU 483.
 Schedules for otherwise qualified transfer students will be considering on individual basis.

 All candidates, regardless of major, complete a minimum of 108 hours of field experience in a public school prior to student teaching.